Skip to main content

 Reading the Capacity Bar

-The capacity bar on each day uses color to communicate status at a glance:
+Each day’s capacity bar shows the math right on it — for example “6/8h — 75% capacity” — and uses a word and color to communicate status at a glance:

 A day can exceed 100% if you accept more orders than your production hours allow.
-The bar will show as overfull, and the exact percentage appears so you know how far over you are.
+It’s labeled Over, and the exact percentage appears so you know how far over you are.

 What “Full” Means